ShrykeWindgrace/CMLS-beamer-theme/readme.txt

 Put all three '*.sty' files ang 'images' folder in the same directory as 'template.tex'.
 Unzipping this archive produces a correct file structure.

-Compile 'template.tex' using PDFLaTeX or XeLaTex.
+Compile 'template.tex' using PDFLaTeX or XeLaTeX.

 I'll be glad to hear all you suggestions, opinions, critique, requests, and advice.